dibakash/soft-list/README.md

 An editable shopping list

-updates recheck:
+updates to be made:
-code refactoring required
+code refactoring